First Degree Promoting Gambling

 - New York Penal Law 225.25 & 225.32: Defenses to New York Gambling Crimes

 New York Penal Law 225.10 has two distinct subsections.
-Irrespective of what subsection you may be accused of violating, as a preliminary matter you are guilty of First Degree Promoting Gambling when you knowingly advance or profit from an unlawful gambling activity.
-That is, if you materially assist in the gambling venture (maybe you house it or arrange to advertise, for example) or you pocket some money or otherwise profit from the unlawful gambling.
+Irrespective of what subsection you may be accused of violating and regardless of what county or jurisdiction it is alleged to have occurred, as a preliminary matter you are guilty of First Degree Promoting Gambling when you knowingly advance or profit from an unlawful gambling activity.
+That is, if you materially assist in the gambling venture (maybe you have illegal card games at your apartment, arrange for handicapping sports betting, or advertise and solicit bets, for example) or you pocket some money or otherwise profit from the unlawful gambling.

 Assuming this initial element is satisfied, prosecutors or Assistant District Attorneys in Manhattan, Brooklyn, Queens or any jurisdiction inside New York City or elsewhere in the State of New York must further prove beyond a reasonable doubt one of the following:

-- You advanced or profited from an unlawful gambling activity by engaging in bookmaking to the extent that you received or accepted more than five (5) bets collectively in excess of five thousand dollars ($5,000.00) in any one day; or
+- You advanced or profited from an unlawful gambling activity by engaging in bookmaking to the extent that you received or accepted more than five (5) bets collectively in an amount that exceeds five thousand dollars ($5,000.00) in any one day; or

 - You advanced or profited from an unlawful gambling activity by receiving, in connection with a lottery or policy scheme or enterprise, (a) money or written records from a person other than a player whose chances or plays are represented by the money or records or (b) in excess of five thousand dollars ($5,000.00) in any given day of money played in the scheme or enterprise.

-Although prosecutors on the state level – District Attorneys and the Attorney General – may target illegal and unlawful gambling rings, crews and groups both in New York, across the United States and even abroad by charging a gambling crime, its fairly typical that prosecutors flex their muscles by charging more serious offenses.
-Yes, Promoting Gambling in the First Degree is a “very real” felony that can land a first time offender in prison for many years, but associated crimes are often more problematic.
-These offense can include New York State Tax Crimes, Enterprise Corruption and Money Laundering.
+Although prosecutors on the state level – District Attorneys and the New York State Attorney General – may target illegal and unlawful gambling rings, crews and groups both in New York, across the United States and even abroad by charging a gambling crime, its fairly typical that prosecutors flex their muscles by charging more serious offenses.
+Yes, Promoting Gambling in the First Degree is a “very real” felony that can land a first-time offender in prison for many years, but associated crimes are often more problematic.
+These offenses can include Enterprise Corruption and Money Laundering.
 Depending on the amount of the illegal proceeds (coupled with other elements) or if prosecutors can establish there was a defined and structured criminal enterprise, an accused could easily face a “B” felony.
-In such a case, four years in prison pales in comparison to the potential of twenty five years in custody.
+In such a case, four years in prison pales in comparison to the potential of twenty-five years in custody.

 - New York Penal Law 460.20: Enterprise Corruption